MA Media and Globalisation

-You will critically analyse the role and impact of the media industry in a global society to become critically aware of the implications of these debates for research strategies, theorising and practicing.
+You will critically analyse the role and impact of the media industry in a global society to become critically aware of the implications of these debates for research strategies, theorising and practising.

-Alongside the theoretical content you will engage with the theory and practice of alternative audiovisual narratives and the key media production processes and professional practices relevant to media, cultural and communicative industries.
-You will engage with practical issues that are presently affecting media industries, this is directly relevant to those wishing to work within the media field in the future.
+Alongside the theoretical content, you will engage with the theory and practice of alternative audiovisual narratives and the key media production processes and professional practices relevant to media, cultural and communicative industries.
+You will engage with practical issues that are presently affecting media industries, this is directly relevant to those wishing to work in the media field in the future.

 How you’re taught

-Assessment on the course involves course work, report writing, presentations and group work.
+Assessment of the course involves coursework, report writing, presentations and group work.
 The core of the course is structured with no formal examinations.